ioctlsg/PRTG_SMS_Gateway/README.md

 # Method 2 - SMTP Trap

 This method primarily uses SMTP trap on the device being monitored.
+An additional feature on the smsgateway need to be purchase.
+For GrepTech smsgateway a trap2sms plugin is required.

 In the case PRTG genrates the SMTP trap to sms gateway when a Fault/Warning occurs.